 There are general Chinese cooking principles that can be applied.
 I like the fact that you don’t have to stick to the same meat or vegetables.
 Many Chinese recipes call for a variety of both.
 This certainly creates flavour, texture and colour in dishes.
 The Chinese also like to use fresh ingredients where possible and when it comes to stir fries my big tip is to prepare everything before you start cooking.
 With any Asian dish the preparation is crucial.
 Wash drain and cut the vegetables, marinate the meat if necessary and prepare any sauces before you even turn on a hot plate.
 It is also good to wash any green leafy vegetables as early as possible as they need time to dry.
 If they are too wet when you stir fry the result will be poor.
 When stir-frying, cook the toughest and thickest vegetables for a longer period than the softer leafy ones.
-Vegetables such as broccoli, carrots, and cabbage need to be cooked longer than bok choy, which in turn is cooked longer than mange tout or bean sprouts.
+Vegetables such as broccoli, carrots, and cabbage need to be cooked longer than bok choy, which in turn is cooked longer than mangetout or bean sprouts.

 When it comes to meat a Chinese person told me to always marinate fresh meat.
 You can do this from the day before or just a few hours before you use it but the longer the better.
 Another tip was to cut the beef across the grain for a more tender meat.
 Try to keep the pieces uniform in size as this way they will cook more evenly.
-With stir fries you can always cook the meat first and then set it aside returning it the wok with a sauce during the final stages of cooking.
+With stir fries you can always cook the meat first and then set it aside, returning it to the wok with a sauce during the final stages of cooking.
 A wok is a traditional high sided Chinese frying pan and while you don’t absolutely need one I think it is the only way to achieve a decent stir fry.
 The high sides of the wok allow the heat to distribute evenly and you can whizz the food around without it spilling all over the hob.
 In many Chinese restaurants it is the well seasoned hot wok that is part of the secret.

 Woks also allow you to deep fry with less oil that you would normally use but still great care is needed here.
 Before you put any food into a wok make sure it is good and hot.
 Generally speaking the Chinese use peanut oil to cook with, but vegetable oil will work just as well.
-Also be aware that peanut oil, once open has a much shorter shelf life than vegetable oil so unless you are planning on doing a lot of Asian cooking I can’t recommend the investment.
-When adding the oil drizzle it down the sides of the wok and make sure it is very hot before adding any of the food.
+Also be aware that peanut oil, once open, has a much shorter shelf life than vegetable oil so unless you are planning on doing a lot of Asian cooking I can’t recommend the investment.
+When adding the oil, drizzle it down the sides of the wok and make sure it is very hot before adding any of the food.

 Fresh ginger (never powdered), garlic, onion and bean sprouts are the other staples.
 After that just think about all the takeaway dishes you’ve eaten; red and green peppers, carrots, cashew nuts, baby corn, spring onion, French beans, mange tout and water chestnuts.
 Corn flour is widely used to thicken any sauces and peanut butter is always handy for a satay sauce.
-Rice and noodles are the common accompaniment and, another little tip, left over cooked rice makes better fried rice than freshly boiled rice.
+Rice and noodles are the common accompaniment and, another little tip, leftover cooked rice makes better fried rice than freshly boiled rice.

 We hope you enjoyed reading this post by Pat Whelan of James Whelan Butchers.
-Pat is a 5th generation butcher, cook book author and the director of James Whelan Butchers with shops in Clonmel, the Avoca Food Market Monkstown and Avoca Rathcoole.
+Pat is a 5th generation butcher and farmer, cookbook author and the CEO of James Whelan Butchers with shops in Clonmel, the Avoca Handweavers Rathcoole and Kilmacanogue, Dunnes Stores Cornelscourt, Rathmines, Swords, Leopardstown and Blanchardstown in Dublin, as well as Naas Town Centre, Bishopstown Court in Cork, Jetland in Limerick and Tralee.
 Sign up to our newsletter for more updates from James Whelan Butchers